andersy005/spark-xarray/README.md

 [![codecov](https://codecov.io/gh/andersy005/spark-xarray/branch/master/graph/badge.svg)](https://codecov.io/gh/andersy005/spark-xarray)

 # spark-xarray
-This is an experimental project that seeks to integrate PySpark and xarray for Climate Data Analysis.
+This is a project that seeks to integrate PySpark and xarray for Climate Data Analysis.

 ## Overview
-Spark-xarray is a high level, Apache Spark, xarray-based Python library for working with netCDF climate model data with Apache Spark.
+Spark-xarray is a high level, PySpark, xarray-based Python library for working with netCDF climate model data with Apache Spark.
 It is designed to work mainly with big climate datasets, such as global weather data over several years at spatial resolutions down to e.g. 0.1 x 0.1 degree resolution.

 Spark-xarray was originally conceived during the Summer of 2017 as part of [PySpark for "Big" Atmospheric & Oceanic Data Analysis](https://ncar.github.io/PySpark4Climate/) - [A CISL/SIParCS Research Project](https://www2.cisl.ucar.edu/siparcs).